d4wae89d498/cscript/readme.md

 ### CScript (aka Cedille [ç])

-This repository contains the initial release of a c superset.
+This repository contains the initial release of a c superset that is built using C Macros only.
+It is just an experiments about abusing C PreProcessor.

 Current implementation relies on :
 - Clang